-- Stay calm in the event of an allegation.
-It is extremely unlikely that the student is in immediate danger. - Believe the child. - Create a rapport with the child. - Assure the child of confidentiality which is reasonable. - Be realistic and explain circumstances as they are likely to happen. - Listen, hear, and believe.
-Keep a neutral position. - Give time to the person to say what they want. - Be patient: let the child go on at her/his own pace. - Reassure and explain that they have done the right thing in telling.
-Explain that only those professionals who need to know will be informed. - Report the allegation or suspicion immediately to the CPL.
+Do: Don ́t: - Stay calm in the event of an allegation.
+It is extremely unlikely that the student is in immediate danger. - Don't panic, don't over-react. - Believe the child. - Do not ask accusing questions. - Create a rapport with the child. - Do not be overly formal. - Assure the child of confidentiality which is reasonable. - Do not give information about the child unless professionally required. - Be realistic and explain circumstances as they are likely to happen. - Do not assure the child about matters you have no control over. - Listen, hear, and believe.
+Keep a neutral position. - Don't interpret or put words into the mouth of someone making an allegation. - Give time to the person to say what they want. - Don't try to deal with it yourself. - Be patient: let the child go on at her/his own pace. - Do not pressure the child to speak. - Reassure and explain that they have done the right thing in telling.
+Explain that only those professionals who need to know will be informed. - Don't make a child repeat a story unnecessarily. - Report the allegation or suspicion immediately to the CPL. - Gossip with colleagues about what has been said to you.